 Staff

-Sarit Bendavid – Sarit is from Teaneck, NJ and attended the Frisch School, where her interest in Jewish Thought was first cultivated.
-She spent a year in Migdal Oz and is currently in her second year at Stern.
-She is majoring in History and is thoroughly enjoying having the time to explore the world of academia, although she has no clear idea of where this will take her in her professional life.
+Sarit Bendavid – Sarit is from Teaneck, NJ and attended the Frisch School, where her interest in Jewish thought was first cultivated.
+She spent a year in Migdal Oz and is currently in her third year at Stern, where she plans on spending four years.
+She is majoring in History and English Literature with a minor in Judaic Studies and is thoroughly enjoying her time exploring the world of academia, although she has no clear idea of where this will take her in her professional life.
 Her hobbies include playing the flute, learning about Biblical Archaeology, and making creative paninis in a sandwich-maker.

 Associate Editors

-Ilana Gadish – Ilana, also known just as Gadish, is a Junior at Stern College for Women.
-She is doing a double-major in Biology and Jewish Studies.
-Not pre-med, Ilana hopes to take her double-major and create a career that fuses the two fields.
-Ilana was born and raised in Miami, Florida and is an alumna of Midreshet Lindenbaum.
-She loves a good steak and thoroughly enjoys exploring the universe’s many wonders and surprises.
+Ilana Gadish- Ilana Batya Gadish, also known just as Gadish, is a Senior at Stern College for Women, and is a proud member of the Stern Beit Midrash community.
+She is majoring in Jewish Studies, with a minor in Biology (she has finally admitted this to herself).
+Ilana, beach-child, was born and raised in Miami, Florida and is an alumna of Midreshet Lindenbaum.
+She loves a good steak (sometimes even for breakfast) and thoroughly enjoys exploring the universe’s many wonders and surprises.

 Staff Writers